 4. Tallinn TV Tower

 The Tallinn TV Tower is the tallest building and adventure centre in Estonia.
 The 170-meter high platform offers wonderful views of the city, the sea and nature.
 It is said that in good weather, you can even see Finland!
-While at the tower, you can also explore an interactive exhibit on genetic engineering, have a refreshing lunch in the sky, and check out a host of other attractions.
+While at the tower, you can also explore an interactive exhibit, have a refreshing lunch in the sky, and check out a host of other attractions.
 For example, have you wondered what it's like to look through the floor into a nearly 200-meter void?

 Top tip: if you want your feet to be firmly on the ground after experiencing such great heights, be sure to visit the Tallinn Botanic Garden next door (free with the Tallinn Card.)